OISTE/repository/OWGTMCPS.md

 - Any information held by the Issuing CA in accordance with Section 9.4
 - Any transactional, audit log and archive record identified in Section 5.4 or 5.5, including certificate application records and documentation submitted in support of certificate applications whether successful or rejected.
 - Transaction records, financial audit records and external or internal audit trail records and any audit reports (with the exception of an auditor’s letter confirming the effectiveness of the controls set forth in this CPS)
-- All information classified explicitly as “PRIVATE”, “CONFIDENTIAL” or “EXTRICTLY CONFIDENTIAL” when generated or exchanged among involved parties.
+- All information classified explicitly as “PRIVATE”, “CONFIDENTIAL” or “STRICTLY CONFIDENTIAL” when generated or exchanged among involved parties.

 ### 9.3.2  Information not within the scope of confidential information